 Off the Beaten Track 2017 is just around the corner!

-February 26th 2017 is the day that Cayman’s only off road 50K ultra marathon and relay race kicks off.
+Sunday February 26th 2017 kicks off Cayman’s only off road 50KM ultra marathon and relay race.
 We are hoping that we will see all of our usual faces at the starting line along with some new ones, who are up for the ultimate Off the Beaten Track (OTBT) challenge.

-This one of-a-kind marathon experience offers two challenging options to its runners:
+This one of-a-kind marathon experience offers two options for participating:

-- For the seasoned individual runner, there is the opportunity to tackle this 50 kilometer cross-country course as a solo runner.
+- For the seasoned runner, there is an opportunity to tackle this 50 kilometer cross-country course as a solo runner.

 - Participate as a relay team of up to 6 members, collectively running the distance over six legs.